 Store away from light.
 A pantry is a great place to store your ferments!

 I let my cucumbers ferment for 4 – 6 days.
 Fermenting is very environmental.
 Things like the temperature will affect how long it will take for them to be done.
-I have been tasting my ferments 3 or 4 days after I starting them.

 The Results | Fermented Pickles